khagan-zzv/GroceryPriceComparer/README.md

+{playing around with AI}
 # Groceries Price Comparison (AI Receipt Checker)

-This is a side project I built mostly for fun — and to show/learn how AI + web scraping + a bit of logic can be used to solve something simple but useful: **comparing the prices on your grocery receipt with other stores**.
+This is a side project I built mostly for fun — and to show/learn how AI + web scraping + a bit of logic can be used to so lve something simple but useful: **comparing the prices on your grocery receipt with other stores**.

 Right now it works with **Oda.no**, but I'm planning to add support for **Meny.no** as-well since these are the only